 The New Yorker is an American magazine known for its sophisticated tone, in-depth articles, esteemed literary fiction and poetry, and its famous cartoons.
 Since 1925, The New Yorker has published the work of thousands of talented writers, including Truman Capote, John McPhee, and Susan Orlean.
 Though the magazine is rooted in and associated with New York City, it has subscribers all over the country.

-In 1925, The New Yorker was founded by Herbert Ross, along with his wife, Janet Grant.
+In 1925, The New Yorker was founded by Harold Ross, along with his wife, Janet Grant.
 Ross wanted to create a more erudite, sophisticated magazine than those that existed at the time.
 Initially, the magazine was classified as a humor magazine, but it quickly became a platform for long-form journalism, literary fiction, and poetry.
 Ross served as The New Yorker's editor for more than 25 years, until his death in 1951.
 Ross was succeeded by an even longer-running editor, Wallace Shawn, who worked at the magazine from 1951 to 1987.
 Since then, The New Yorker has had several editors; David Remnick has held the title since 1998.